 A3.2.1 Obtain critical parts by contacting the Caterpillar Oil Test Engine Representative.
 Current contact information is maintained at the TMC2.

-A3.3 A listing of non-critical engine build parts is available from the TMC.
-The list shows current part numbers.
-The parts may be obtained directly from a Caterpillar dealer.
+A3.3 A listing of non-critical engine build parts and their current part numbers is available from the TMC.
+Obtain the parts directly from a Caterpillar dealer.